teisdbr/winlibrs-docs-test/faq.md

 * One or More Victims (Segment 50's)
 * (For Crime Against Property Only) One or More Properties (Segments 30, 31, and 33's)

-Again, please note that we want your 90-Series Offenses, even if there is no arrest associated with them.
+Again, please note that we want your Group B / 90-Series Offenses, even if there is no arrest associated with them.
 We won't send it to the FBI until an arrest comes through, but it's valuable information for the State.